nyan222/roman_empire_zoomcamp/README.md

 ### Step 11: dbt development

-But of cause we can enjoy dbt development, debug logs are nice and helpful, but dbt cloud is also nice and helpful to build complex models
+But of cause we can enjoy dbt development, debug logs are nice and helpful, but dbt cloud is also nice and helpful to build complex models.

 ### Step 12: Create dashboard for data visualization

 Now that we have our data, let’s build a dashboard to visualize the data.

 Looker is a tool that helps you explore, share, and visualize your company’s data so that you can make better business decisions.

 Go to [Looker Studio](https://lookerstudio.google.com/u/0/) and follow these steps: